digitaltrails/onvifeye/README.md

 Onvifeye may handle a series of continuous detection notifications as a single event.
-For example, onvifeye regards a series of notifications that include _IsPerson=True_ as all part of a single event.
+For example, onvifeye regards a series of notifications that include _IsPerson=True_ as part of a single event.
 If a following notification lacks _IsPerson=True_, or if there are no following notifications within 60 seconds, the event expires.